carmelolg/carmelolg/README.md

 I design and develop new projects in different computer science fields like **IoT and Artificial Intelligence**.

-Currently, I’m **Software Factory Lead in TIM S.p.A**, the largest Telco company in Italy.
+Previously, I was **Software Factory Lead in TIM S.p.A**, the largest Telco company in Italy.
+Currently, I am a **Senior Software Engineer at Intesa Sanpaolo S.p.A**, one of the largest banks in Europe.

 ### Tech & Skills ###